How the Rate Limits Work for Authorization Servers in Okta

-The Org Authorization Server has a separate Rate limit bucket from Custom Authorization Servers, and all custom Authorization Servers, which includes the Default Custom Authorization Server, in the same org count against their own shared Rate Limit bucket.
+The Org Authorization Server maintains a separate rate limit bucket from Custom Authorization Servers.
+All Custom Authorization Servers, including the Default Custom Authorization Server, share the same rate limit bucket within an Okta organization.

 - App A uses the Org Authorization Server.